delta-io/delta/PROTOCOL.md

  - The value of `delta.invariants` SHOULD be parsed as a JSON string containing a boolean SQL expression at the key `expression.expression` (that is, `{"expression": {"expression": "<SQL STRING>"}}`).
  - Writers MUST abort any transaction that adds a row to the table, where an invariant evaluates to `false` or `null`.

-For example, given the schema string:
+For example, given the schema string (pretty printed for readability.
+The entire schema string in the log should be a single JSON line):

 ```json
 {